IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

 ### playerChangedDimension

-Fires when a player clicks on the block.
+Fires when a player changes dimensions.
 **Values:**

 1. `username: string` The username of the player who clicked the block